Knowledge Base

 Some workflow steps (AI translation, Git import/export) require an integration to work.
 Project administrators can add these workflows only after the project owner sets up the corresponding integration.

-You can add a workflow to a project from the Workflows section in the navbar.
+You can add a workflow to a localization project from Workflows > Add workflow.

 Workflow templates (Navbar) - POEditor localization platform